 |What should I do if my major core and/or prequisite courses are full?||The CD Program is planning to have sufficient course sections to accommodate all incoming juniors and transfer students.|

 |Is there anything else I need to know about starting in this major?||

-We will be having an All-CD Student Fall Orientation on August 21 — we will be emailing students with more details later this summer.
+We will be having an All-CD Student Fall Orientation — we will be emailing students with more details later.

 We welcome all CD majors to join our student organization, the National Student Speech-Language-Hearing Association (NSSLHA: http://www.asha.org/nsslha/).
 Meeting time and location will be announced at the Fall Orientation.

 |What upper division courses should I take in my first semester as a transfer student for this major?||

 CD 651: Anatomy & Phys.
 Of the Speech Mechanism (requires a stats, bio and social science prerequisite, and concurrent enrollment in CD 655 and CD 652).